open-orchestra/open-orchestra-docs/en/cookbook/custom_field.rst

 Furthermore, an attribute should be tweaked by the administrator depending on the context where it is used.
 For instance, in the context of the title of a news, the administrator would make the text line field mandatory with a limit of 25 characters, but in the context of a short description of an item, the text line should be optional and without limit.
-This functionnality is also described in the configuration.
+This functionality is also described in the configuration.

 .. image:: ../../images/text_line_field.png